- Looking for a farm in:

 Relationship with Farm Owner

-The end result I hope to achieve is not to own a farm, and this is simply because I have no descendants (or a partner).
-Rather my goal is to assist others who have the land, the capital and want to share the experience with others who may not otherwise have the opportunity.
-I would love to work alongside people with shared values and who not only want to teach me the processes, but also to learn new things alongside of me.
-Ideally we would become good friends, or a family dynamic.
+Currently my goal is to assist other(s) who have the land, the capital and want to open and expand their dream with someone who has a shared vision and values, but otherwise may not have the opportunity to do so.
+I believe in small scale market gardening, and I believe the no till method of gardening is the way forward as is Agrotourism.
+My hope is that by working closely together this would lead into a close knit, long term friendship and partnership.
 I do have a small debt load that I would need to continue paying off, so I need some sort of income in order to do so.
 Plus be able to put money aside for basics and retirement.
 I'd prefer my own space to retreat to when not working/gardening, but open to various thoughts around that.